The external genital organs of the female are collectively known as the vulva (also called the pudendum). Its functions are threefold:

 Clinical Relevance: Infection of Bartholin’s Glands

-The Bartholin’s glands (also known as the greater vestibular nerves) can become easily infected, and inflamed as a consequence.
+The Bartholin’s glands (also known as the greater vestibular glands) can become easily infected, and inflamed as a consequence.
 When this occurs, it is known as bartholinitis.

 Bartholinitis is treated with a suitable antibiotic to clear the infection.